-How important is flaxseed oil?
+How important is Flaxseed Oil?

-Flaxseeds are made up of approximately 18% protein, 42% fat, 29% carbohydrate (of which, 95% is fibre!!), and minerals including copper, manganese, molybdenum, magnesium, phosphorus.
-Of the 42% fat, about 73% of this is the Omega 6 and Omega 3, and 27% is other fats, mostly monounsaturated.
+Flaxseeds are made up of approximately 18% protein, 42% fat, 29% carbohydrate (of which, 95% is fibre!), and minerals including copper, manganese, molybdenum, magnesium, phosphorus.
+Of the 42% fat, about 73% of this is omega-3 and omega-6, and 27% is other fats, mostly monounsaturated.

 Are there any contraindications, concerns or adverse effects reported?

-Importance of quality processing
+Importance of cold-pressed, quality processing